Navid200/xDrip/docs/Nightscout/HerokuGone.md

 You will need the email address and password you used when you signed up for Atlas.
 We all had to do this in 2020.
 Go to [mongodb](https://www.mongodb.com/home) and sign in.

+Take note of the database name enclosed in orange in the following image.
+You will need it later.
 In the left pane, click on Database Access.
 ![](./images/Atlas_dbAccess.png)

 You will be taken to the Database Access page.
-Take note of the uset name enclosed in orange.
+Take note of the uset name enclosed in orange in the following image.
 You will nee it later.
 ![](./images/Atlas_dbAccess2.png)

 Your data is on Atlas, not on Heroku.
 Fortunately, you can still get it.